State Medical Plans

 Under the TCP - All BUMG physicians are Tier 1 with Blue Cross Blue Shield.
 With UnitedHealthcare, BUMG physicians may be Tier 1 or Tier 2.
 Please check the UnitedHealthcare provider directory.

-All ADOA and University medical insurance plans only cover emergency treatment for accidents or sudden illnesses.
+All ADOA and university medical insurance plans only cover emergency treatment for accidents or sudden illnesses.
 For international insurance coverage, you will have to purchase a plan from an insurance company that matches your needs.

 If you are traveling on university business, you are also covered for liability, work-related injuries, and emergency assistance.
 For details on required preparation for international travel, see Risk Management's International Travel Insurance page.